How metrics can make or break IT operations strategy

 Involve all stakeholders in setting metrics

 Now that we’ve looked at which metrics work best and why and how to measure them, the next step is making sure that your ITOps team is able to communicate that information to leadership.
+Most of these metrics are included in SLAs, and Cole said you ideally want to have all stakeholders involved in crafting those decisions—as opposed to a list of requests from leadership.

 While SLAs should be set first and foremost by the requirements of the organization, Cole said the IT department should have the opportunity to provide input as well because the organization needs to understand the associated cost.